akshitagupta15june/akshitagupta15june/README.md

 Meticulous and motivated undergraduate student , indulged in competitive programming,Android, field of interest is OpenCV.
 My BTech is focused in Computer Science and I am an open-source enthisiast.

-🥇 Medhack 2020 national hackathon Runner Up 🥇 winner of #MITCOVID19Challenge organized by Massachusetts Institute of Technology 🥇 Individual outstanding performer of Intech Olympiad 2020.
+🥇 Medhack 2020 national hackathon Runner Up

+🥇winner of #MITCOVID19Challenge organized by Massachusetts Institute of Technology

+🥇 Individual outstanding performer of Intech Olympiad 2020.

 Software Development Intern at WAFERCHIPS TECHNO SOLUTIONS PVT LTD.